dojo/docs/dojox/widget/Roller.rst

 dojox.widget.Roller
 ===================

-The Roller is a degradabled, unobtrusive widget to convert an unordered list (``<ul>``) of styled items into a single item, and loop through the display.
+The Roller is a degradable, unobtrusive widget to convert an unordered list (``<ul>``) of styled items into a single item, and loop through the display.
 There are no additional CSS requirements, or any heavy dependencies.

 To use in your page, simply require in the needed module: